Black Mountain Pinto and Skøg review – our first impressions

 Visual appeal of the Black Mountain bikes

 We've shown the bikes to a few people, and their first reaction has always been that they look very different.
-As with many new ideas they do polarize option, with some adults loving them and others taking an instant dislike.
+As with many new ideas they do polarize option, with some adults loving them and others not being so keen.

 Carrying the Pinto and Skøg